New Zealand Warriors: Top-eight again – 2003

-The Worst Year Yet – 2004
+Worst year yet – 2004

 Before the National Rugby League season 2004 started, there were predictions of the Warriors having a highly successful season.
-These were proved wrong, as the Warriors managed to only win six games to finish equal last, only escaping the wooden spoon by having a superior points differential to South Sydney.
+These were proved wrong, as the Warriors managed to only win six games to finish equal last, only escaping the wooden spoon by having a superior points differential to the South Sydney Rabbitohs.
 Coach Daniel Anderson resigned mid-season after an embarrassing 52-point loss to the Sydney Roosters.
 His assistant Tony Kemp was given the head coach position, and in his first game in charge the Warriors recorded an emotional 20–14 win over Canberra.
 A week later, the Warriors' first match in Christchurch since 1996 was a flop, as the Warriors were destroyed by the Wests Tigers 4–50.
 The season finished with an embarrassing six-game losing streak.

 The management looked to rescue a poor year with some high-profile signings.
-Canterbury captain Steve Price was signed, as was Kiwis captain Ruben Wiki, North Queensland half Nathan Fien and Roosters winger Todd Byrne.
+Bulldogs captain Steve Price was signed, as was Kiwis captain Ruben Wiki, North Queensland half Nathan Fien and Roosters winger Todd Byrne.

-The Rebuilding Begins – 2005
+Rebuilding begins – 2005

 2005 was an improvement over the horror scenes of 2004.
 The team remained competitive for all of their matches, and their largest loss was only 18 points.
 The team had a good chance to make the finals, however a four match losing streak late in the season removed those chances.
 The season was tinged with sadness, as it was announced it would be star halfback Stacey Jones last season with the club before he would join French Super League club, Catalans Dragons.
 His last match for the team against Manly at Brookvale Oval was a fine way for him to sign off with the club as he scored the match-winning try with three minutes to go in a 22–20 victory.

 At the end of the season the structure of the team was reviewed.
 CEO Mick Watson resigned and was replaced by Wayne Scurrah.
 Tony Kemp was sacked as coach and his assistant Ivan Cleary replaced him as head coach.